EchterAlsFake/unofficial-api-for-spankbang/README.md

 </div>

 # Description
 Spankbang API is an API for Spankbang.
 It allows you to fetch information from videos using regexes and requests.

+> [!CAUTION]
+> Spankbang is very strict about rate limiting.
+This API will **RESPECT** all 429 errors and wait properly.
+Don't
+> try to bypass this and don't ask me to bypass it.
+I won't.

 # Disclaimer